 Practical online journalism – general

-- Clearly I’m going to say my own book, the Online Journalism Handbook (2011, Pearson), co-authored with Liisa Rohumaa, which covers blogging and web writing, data journalism, online audio and video, interactivity, community management and law.
+- Clearly I’m going to say my own book, the Online Journalism Handbook (2017, Routledge), [UPDATE: now in its second edition], which covers blogging and web writing, data journalism, online audio and video, interactivity, community management and law.

 - Online Journalism by Hill and Lashmar covers a wide range very well, including chapters on investigative journalism, building online communities and entrepreneurial journalism.